 Recording my experiences, this blog will become my fly fishing diary, if not always complete.
-I am not an expert but I am reasonably experienced and each time I go fly fishing I learn something new.
-I have no specific plan or idea about how this will grow, but it will add to my overall enjoyment and perhaps be of some interest to others.
+I am not an expert but I am reasonably experienced, each time I go fly fishing I learn something new.
+I have no specific plan for this journal, but it will add to my overall enjoyment and perhaps be of some interest to others.

 Thanks for stopping by.